Non-Universality from Conserved Superoperators in Unitary Circuits: Bond and Commutant Algebras

 \subsection{Connectivity of the Hilbert space}

 In addition to symmetry groups and their associated quantum number sectors, this framework is also able to capture a more diverse set of symmetries, such as the ones responsible for Hilbert space fragmentation (where $\mrm{dim}(\mc C)$ grows exponentially with the system size)~\cite{moudgalya2021hilbert} and exact quantum many-body scars (which correspond to one-dimensional ($D_\lambda=1$) Krylov subspaces)~\cite{moudgalya2022exhaustive}.
-Indeed the structure of commutant algebras provides a general approach to studying the connectivity of states within a Hilbert space under the repeated action of the terms $\{H_\alpha\}$ (or any operator in the bond algebra).
-For example, the states within a given Krylov subspace cannot evolve to states belonging to different subspaces, but they can evolve to \textit{any} state belonging to the same subspace.
+Indeed the structure of commutant algebras provides a general approach to studying the \textit{orbit} of states within a Hilbert space under the repeated action of the terms $\{H_\alpha\}$ (or any operator in the bond algebra).
+For example, the states within a given Krylov subspace cannot evolve to states belonging to different subspaces, but they can evolve to \textit{any} state belonging to the same subspace\footnote{The action of the algebra is said to be \textit{transitive} within each Krylov subspace.}.
 In other words, Krylov subspaces identify separate sets of states that can never be connected to each other through symmetric time evolution: the dynamics of a given initial state $\ket\psi$ can be determined by only considering the subspaces that are not orthogonal to $\ket\psi$, since its evolution will be restricted to the direct sum of these subspaces (the state $\ket\psi$ is said to ``overlap'' or to have ``non-zero weight'' on such subspaces).
 This can be understood easily in the matrix notation of Eqs.~\eqref{eq:matbasis} and \eqref{eq:matrixrep}.
 Suppose that for some $\lambda$ and $\ket\gamma_\lambda\in\mc H_\lambda^{\mc C}$, a state $\ket\psi$ is such that

 Then due to the structure of the matrices in Eq.~\eqref{eq:matrixrep}, the state $\ket\psi$ can never be evolved to any state in the associated Krylov subspace $\mc H_\lambda^{\mc A}\ot \ket\gamma_\lambda$ through the action of the bond algebra $\mc A$.
 This property fully characterizes which Krylov subspaces can be accessed by the initial state $\ket\psi$.\footnote{Indeed by performing a Schmidt decomposition along the tensor product $\mc H_\lambda^{\mc A}\ot\mc H_\lambda^{\mc C}$ of the state $\Pi_\lambda\ket\psi=\sum_l b_l\ket{\alpha_l}_\lambda\ot\ket{\gamma_l}_\lambda$, we see that we can evolve $\ket\psi$ to $\ket\alpha_\lambda\ot\ket{\gamma_l}_\lambda$ by choosing $K\in\bond$ such that $M_\lambda(K)=\ket{\alpha}_\lambda\!\bra{\alpha_l}$.}